Current divider in parallel resistors

 Benjamin Franklin imagined the electricity as a invisible fluid.
 Franklin assured that if any body had more fluid than usual, it could have a positive charge, but if it had less fluid than normal it had negative charge.

-What is Direct Current? – DC
+What is Direct Current? – What is DC?

 Direct Current (DC), is the result of the flow of electrons (negative charge) in a conductor (most of the time, wires of copper) that goes only in one direction.